-Activity Evidence that supports this approach Challenge number(s) addressed Termly pupil progress meetings between teachers and SLT. • Time for ongoing professional dialogue regarding further progress and support for PP children, ensures this is a priority within our school.
-2, 3 • There is a collective responsibility for PP children's progress in order that they make accelerated progress.
-Staff know who they are, their barriers to learning and the strategies needed to meet their educational and emotional needs.
+Activity Evidence that supports this approach Challenge number(s) addressed Termly pupil progress meetings between teachers and SLT.
+Time for ongoing professional dialogue regarding further progress and support for PP children, ensures this is a priority within our school.
+There is a collective responsibility for PP children's progress in order that they make accelerated progress.
+2, 3 Staff know who they are, their barriers to learning and the strategies needed to meet their educational and emotional needs.
 Robust assessment and gap analysis to inform next steps and plan targeted interventions to ensure children are supported to achieve age related.
 High quality and consistent implementation of the curriculum alongside timely interventions, delivered by well-trained staff, is proven to have the greatest impact on closing the disadvantage attainment gap.
-2,3 1:1 tuition provide for children who have been identified as falling • The EEF research found that 1:1 tuition can have an average impact of four months' additional progress over the course of a year. behind.
+2,3 1:1 tuition provide for children who have been identified as falling The EEF research found that 1:1 tuition can have an average impact of four months' additional progress over the course of a year. behind.
 1:1 support for identified children will ensure they are able to access high quality teaching.
+Plans to open a focused provision unit for pupils with SEND (including SEND/PP children) are implemented and shared with all stakeholders (including parents and Evidence for the EEF SEND in Mainstream Schools states that having access to high quality teaching helps pupils with SEND make progress.
+SEND/PP children in our focused provision will be taught by our SENCO.
+2,3 governors).
+The EEF advice a children-centred, holistic approach and our focused provision will allow us to take into account the individual needs each child.